 Describe the volunteer project(s) this grant would support, including each designated wilderness area and the number of expected volunteers.
 (1 page max)

 The grant would support solitude monitoring in the Salmon Huckleberry Wilderness (SHW) in the Mt.
 Hood National Forest.
-The data would complete a total of 20 sessions in 2 zones that span the SHW.
+The data would complete a total of 20 sessions in 2 solitude monitoring zones that span the SHW.

-This area would also benefit from an increased presence as volunteers will be able to monitor trail usage numbers, stock, wilderness permits at the trailhead, pick up trash, and talk with visitors about Leave No Trace principles.
-Due to a lack of USFS funding there are only ____field-going wilderness staff for the SHW.
+This area would also benefit from an increased presence as volunteers will be able to monitor trail usage numbers, stock, dogs, wilderness permits at the trailhead, pick up trash, and talk with visitors about Leave No Trace principles.
+Due to a lack of USFS funding there are no field-going wilderness staff for the SHW.

 20 Broads volunteers would provide a total of 80 hours of service monitoring solitude.
 These volunteers will also participate in a 1-hour virtual training which would amount to 100 hours total.
 In addition to 100 hours of training and solitude monitoring would be 2 hours of travel for 20 days which amounts to an additional 40 hours of travel.
 The total voluntary commitment provided by the Broads Cascade Volcanoes chapter would total 140 total hours of service.

-The local Broads volunteer leader will be responsible for contacting volunteers and monitoring time completed in the field as well as communicating with the SHW Forest Ranger, Nathaniel Brodie.
+The local Broads volunteer leader will be responsible for contacting volunteers and monitoring time completed in the field as well as communicating with the Mount Hood National Forest Wilderness manager, Nathaniel Brodie.
 Data entry will also be provided by the local Broads leader from monitoring data sheets provided by the trail stewards.
 Data entry would amount to 10 hours.
 Final evaluation would involve an additional 2 hours of time.
 The entire in-kind contribution from the national and local Broads chapter would total 152 hours X $25.43 = $3,865.36.

 The data collection protocol will include a minimum of 5 weekday and 5 weekend (or holiday) monitoring sessions which will be conducted for each of the 2 zones.
 A total of 20 monitoring sessions will be accomplished.
 These periods will consist of at least 4 hours within the identified monitoring region and be completed during high-use, daytime hours.
 The monitoring sessions will occur between 8:00 am and 6:00 pm.
 Sampling times will generally occur in three different time periods of the day.
 Data collection of the number of visitors, dogs, and stock will be provided.
 Volunteers will work in teams of 2 people and carpool out to the trailhead.
 Each pair will carry a SPOT device for safety.